tankwyn/lorx/README.md

 lorx.config.load("settings.ini")
 ```

 If you only need to load some settings, you can create a `settings.ini` in the root directory, Lorx will detect and load it automatically.
-Example `settings.lua`:
+Example `settings.ini`:

 ```ini
 [Display]